luord/docker/README.md

-A lightweight docker image including both `python` and `nodejs`, using a non-privileged user by default.
+Lightweight docker image including `python`, `nodejs` and `make`.
+Default (`1000:1000`) user is `dock`.

-Mount the local directory as volume in the `/home/dock/app` folder.
+Using: `docker run -it -v /local/project/folder:/home/dock/app luord/docker`

-_Do not use this for serious projects._ This image is meant to be used for prototyping only.
+_Not recommended for production._ This image is meant to be used for prototyping/development/CI only.